-The Chicago Linguistic Society invites abstracts in any area of current research on the human language faculty, to include phonetics, phonology, morphology, syntax, semantics, pragmatics, historical linguistics, and sociolinguistics, as well as allied fields in the cognitive and social sciences.
-We particularly encourage submissions relevant to this year’s proposed special topics, detailed below.
+The Chicago Linguistic Society invites abstracts in any area of current research on the human language faculty, to include phonetics, phonology, morphology, syntax, semantics, pragmatics, historical linguistics, sociolinguistics, and all relevant interfaces, as well as allied fields in the cognitive and social sciences.
+We particularly encourage submissions relevant to this year’s proposed special sessions, detailed below.

 Presenters will be given 20 minutes for presentation followed by a 10-minute question period.
 Presented papers will be published in the CLS proceedings.
 This year’s conference features a poster session; those presenting a poster may be chosen as alternates for talks, and poster presentations will be published as regular papers in the proceedings.